fac30/discord-ai-bot--halimah-adel/README.md

 "Writing tests is an important part of software development.
 It allows you to ensure that your code works as intended and catches any potential bugs or errors before they make it into production."

-In out Discord Bot project, we use the built in node.js test library.
+In our Discord Bot project, we use the built in Node.js test library.

 It requires the following steps:
   * import the tester libary in each test file